I know it’s not a sound way to start a blog post, but let’s just dive right in. What is performance marketing?

 Specific Targeting and Retargeting Ability

 With performance marketing, you can target a very specific audience.
 For instance, you can target only women living in a specific ZIP code of Mumbai.
-Or you can show your ads to only those people who visited your website.
-Or show the same products to a person who added it to cart on your website yesterday.
+Or you can show your ads to only those people who visit your website.
+Or show the same products to a person who added them to the cart on your website yesterday.

 It even assists you in nurturing your audience using retargeting and making them engaged throughout their buyer journey.

-If you have more queries or questions, please feel free to write to us or add it in the comments.
+If you have more queries or questions, please feel free to write to us or add them in the comments.